top of page

 About Michelle

-Michelle was born and raised in Dallas, Texas.
-She received her undergraduate and graduate degrees at Texas Tech University (wreck em' Tech!), where she studied Community, Family, and Addiction Services, followed by Clinical Mental Health Counseling.
-She is additionally a wife, mother, and dog parent who enjoys spending her free time with family and friends, cooking, exercising, reading, deepening her spiritual life, and being outdoors.
+I was born and raised in Dallas, Texas.
+I received my undergraduate and graduate degrees at Texas Tech University (wreck em' Tech!), where I studied Community, Family, and Addiction Services, followed by Clinical Mental Health Counseling.
+I am a wife, mother of a precious and feral toddler, and dog mama.
+I enjoy spending free time with my family, cooking, exercising and weightlifting, sticking my nose in a book, nerding out and learning, deepening my spiritual life, and being outdoors.

-She has over ten years of experience in social services and the psychology field, mostly in acute care, including community mental health care, crisis intervention for domestic violence survivors, social work for inpatient psychiatric hospitalization, and has worked in all levels of care for substance abuse treatment including intensive outpatient (IOP), partial hospitalization (PHP), sober living, and residential care.
-Lastly, she has been in private practice working primarily with trauma and addiction recovery since 2019.
+I have over eleven years of experience in social services and the psychology field, mostly in acute care, including: community mental health care, crisis intervention for domestic violence survivors, inpatient psychiatric hospitalization, and I have worked in all levels of care for substance abuse treatment including: intensive outpatient (IOP), partial hospitalization (PHP), sober living, and residential care.
+Lastly, I have been in private practice working primarily with trauma since 2019.
+I have experience and specialized trauma training in Eye Movement, Desensitization and Reprocessing, Biblical Counseling, Cognitive Behavior Therapy, Dialectical Behavior Therapy, Acceptance and Commitment Therapy, Internal Family Systems (also known as "Parts Work"), as well as a focus on Somatic and Attachment-focused therapy.

 10448618_10152842611376221_3824079870781605423_o_edited.jpg